SEE AND HEAR THE WASHINGTON BALALAIKA SOCIETY ORCHESTRA!

 We are also a community of friends.
 Members thoroughly enjoy the warmth and hospitality of the group and we encourage others of all ages to join in the fun -- after all, as the saying goes, "We don't stop playing because we grow old -- we grow old because we stop playing."

-We are especially pleased to celebrate our twelfth concert season with our conductor and artistic director, Svetlana Nikonova.
-Ms. Nikonova is a graduate of the Rimsky-Korsakov Conservatory in St. Petersburg, Russia, and previously worked with the world-renowned Andreyev Balalaika Orchestra there.
-She is a talented arranger and domra professional as well as an experienced conductor, and we look forward to another outstanding concert season under her leadership.
+Our conductor and artistic director, Svetlana Nikonova, is a graduate of the Rimsky-Korsakov Conservatory in St. Petersburg, Russia, and previously worked with the world-renowned Andreyev Balalaika Orchestra there.
+She is a talented arranger and domra professional as well as an experienced conductor, and we look forward to many more outstanding concert seasons under her leadership.

 Whatever your reason for visiting, we're glad you did and hope to have the opportunity to meet you in person.
 We're always happy to hear from you, and we encourage you to stop by often.

 'The Balalaika Guild' is a registered service mark of the Washington Balalaika Society.

 The Washington Balalaika Society is a community-based 501.c.3 cultural and educational corporation.